 In a demolition, there are many different variables to consider.
 Construction evolving over time means we have to factor in the building materials used before regulations are set.
 Research done through the years has shown the health and safety dangers of these materials, and as we do demolition on older buildings, we find these materials.
 Finding these materials can mean plenty of danger and knowing how to properly deal with them is a part of the demolition job.
 Properly identifying these materials is what makes hiring a demolition expert worth the price, since they know how to safely dispose of these materials.
-Here are 3 of the most prominent hazardous materials that you should know about in demolition.
+Here are 3 of the most prominent hazardous materials that you should know about in demolition and why you should hire a demolition company.

 Widely used material during the 1900’s construction up until the ’70s, asbestos is a fibrous silicate mineral that was used in most construction.
 What this means to us is that asbestos was great for being extremely heat resistant and a great electrical insulator.
 It was used in many different types of construction materials from drywalling, roofing materials, caulking, floor tiles, plaster, ceilings, and pipe insulation.
 Widely accepted for years until its health risks became apparent, asbestos can be found in many older construction projects from homes to industrial buildings.
 Even today asbestos can be found in the manufacturing of products, but it’s much more regulated and at safer levels than was done before.
 As we said, its health risks became apparent, and this is where demolition of a building with asbestos comes into play.
 With asbestos being a fibrous silicate mineral means it’s not a safety risk until it’s disturbed through a project such as demolition, where disturbing it changes it from a fiber to a fibrous silicate mineral that can be released into the air and inhaled.
 Understanding how you can be exposed to it is how you can avoid it, and this is why demolition experts should be hired for a job before any significant work is done.